 A person or business commits workers’ compensation fraud when the person or business willfully makes false statements or withholds information for the purpose of receiving benefits or preventing someone from receiving benefits.

 For a workers’ compensation fraud scheme to be successful, several people along the process must be involved in the fraud.
-This can include the employer, employee, medical and health care providers, and representatives of the insurance company.
+This can include the employer, employee, medical and health care providers and representatives of the insurance company.

-When you consult with an attorney you can ask questions like these listed below and work with the attorney to devise a legal strategy for your defense.
+You can ask questions like these listed below and work with the attorney to devise a legal strategy for your defense.